ipekaksoy/DSA210_project_ipek/README.md

     * Data depends only on an individual, which might inaccuraties and bias.
     * Because it only depends on an individual it might not be generalized to other people.
-    * Menstrual cycle is affected by various environmental effects which cannot be determined, known (lack of knowladge about external factor).
+    * Menstrual cycle is affected by various environmental effects which cannot be determined, which causes lack of knowladge about external factor.

 **Future Plans**: